About this area

 The capital of Norway is also its largest city.
-It has over 600,000 inhabitants and covers 454 square kilometres, 242 of which is forests.
+Oslo has over 600,000 inhabitants and covers 454 square kilometres, 242 of which are forests.

-You will find comprehensive information at the tourist information offices in the Old Town and by the guest marina at the quayside in the town centre.
+You will find comprehensive information at the tourist information offices in the Old Town and by the guest marina on the quayside in the town centre.

 Kragerø lies furthest south in the county of Telemark.
 The town is home to some 11,000 residents.